Housing Act 1988

-The Housing Act 1988 is an Act of Parliament in the United Kingdom.
+The Housing Act 1988 (c.
+50) is an act of Parliament in the United Kingdom.
 It governs the law between landlords and tenants.
-The Act introduced the concepts of assured tenancy and assured shorthold tenancy.
+The act introduced the concepts of assured tenancy and assured shorthold tenancy.
 It also facilitated the transfer of council housing to not-for-profit housing associations, which was then carried out partly through the system of Large Scale Voluntary Transfer.

 History

 Under the system of protected and statutory tenancies, tenants had the right to stay in a landlord's property almost indefinitely and pass the tenancy down to relatives.
 The difficulties landlords could face in trying to regain possession of their property created disincentives to owners' letting properties, which along with the fact that most council houses had been sold caused a housing shortage.

 In 1979, a Conservative government headed by Margaret Thatcher was elected.
 Thatcher sought to revamp the rented sector.
 At the time of the Housing Act 1988's enactment, the private rented sector accounted for less than 8 percent of homes in Britain, down from 76 percent in 1918, while social housing was about 30 percent.